Marker Logo

 Erected 1961 by Banta Company Foundation.

 Location.
 44° 9.798′ N, 88° 17.293′ W. Marker is in Sherwood, Wisconsin, in Calumet County.
-Marker can be reached from the Red Bird Trail.
+It can be reached from the Red Bird Trail.
 Statue and marker are in High Cliff State Park, on the paved Red Bird Trail just southwest of the parking lots at the end of High Cliff Road.
 Touch for map.
 Marker is at or near this postal address: N7630 State Park Road, Sherwood WI 54169, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Lime Kiln Ruins (approx. 0.3 miles away); High Cliff Cemetery (approx. 0.6 miles away); Stockbridge Harbor (approx. 6.7 miles away); Revolutionary War Veterans (approx. 7.3 miles away); Kimberly Point Park (approx. 7.8 miles away); The Intersection of Past, Present, and Future (approx. 7.8 miles away); Civil War Veterans Memorial (approx. 7.8 miles away); Indian Effigy Mounds (approx. 7.8 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies: Lime Kiln Ruins (approx. 0.3 miles away); High Cliff Cemetery (approx. 0.6 miles away); Stockbridge Harbor (approx. 6.7 miles away); Revolutionary War Veterans (approx. 7.3 miles away); Kimberly Point Park (approx. 7.8 miles away); The Intersection of Past, Present, and Future (approx. 7.8 miles away); Civil War Veterans Memorial (approx. 7.8 miles away); Indian Effigy Mounds (approx. 7.8 miles away).
 Touch for a list and map of all markers in Sherwood.